LuisFilipeCouto/Project_1_LABI/README.md

 # Project_1_LABI

 ### About the project
-A website about History of Computing with several dynamic and interactive elements (timeline, slideshow, maps, dynamic graphs, etc.).
+A website about History of Computing with several dynamic and interactive elements (timeline, slideshow, maps, dynamic graphs, etc.) programmed in JavaScript.
 Works on all browsers and all operating systems.

 Git was used to manage the project.